MIvanchev/static-wine32/README.md

 you're on Ubuntu, start with `apt install libc6:i386 libstdc++6:i386`.
 That might be all you'll have to do.
 For other distros you'll have to figure it out.

-GnuTLS is also compiled but because of the security implications it's not linked statically.
-Instead it's bundled as a shared library and you'll have to modify your `LD_LIBRARY_PATH` to let Wine use it.
-If you're already sweating blood try using the official GnuTLS of your distro.
-I haven't tried but it should work.

-Statically linked Wine will also probably crash if you have an "official" 32-bit Wine installation at a well-known location or if you've preinstalled 32-bit versions of some of the Wine dependencies like libX11, SDL, GStreamer, LLVM etc. If you experience crashes remove the official 32-bit Wine, all `:i386` dependencies and start over.
+Statically linked Wine will also probably crash if you have an "official" 32-bit Wine installation at a well-known location or if you've preinstalled 32-bit versions of some of the Wine dependencies like libX11, SDL, GStreamer, LLVM, GnuTLS etc. If you experience crashes remove the official 32-bit Wine, all `:i386` dependencies and start over.
 You won't be needing them anyhow.
 Consult the [troubleshooting](#troubleshooting) section when in trouble.

 Now, the installation involves two major steps.
 Building a Docker image with all dependencies compiled as statically linkable libraries (`.a` files) and